-Johns Hopkins MBA students have the option to choose the Health, Technology, and Innovation specialization, which capitalizes on Johns Hopkins’ world-renowned leadership in medicine, nursing, public health, and advanced biotechnology.
+Johns Hopkins MBA students have the option to choose the Health, Technology, and Innovation pathway, which capitalizes on Johns Hopkins’ world-renowned leadership in medicine, nursing, public health, and advanced biotechnology.
 Students will explore technology-driven, human-centered solutions to complex health challenges.
-Experiential courses and co-curricular activities for this specialization will focus on a broad range of health-related fields.
+Experiential courses and co-curricular activities for this pathway will focus on a broad range of health-related fields.

 In addition to the redesigned MBA, Carey is making its full-time MS in Marketing program STEM-designated for fall 2020, adding to the current portfolio of STEM-designated master’s program in finance, business analytics and risk management, and information systems.
 All four STEM-designated degree options provide the quantitative and analytic skills employers desire, with a specific career focus.